yiisoft/yii2/docs/guide/runtime-routing.md

 ### URL Suffixes <a name="url-suffixes"></a>

 You may want to add suffixes to the URLs for various purposes.
-For example, you may add `.html` to the URLs so that they look like URLs for static HTML pages; you may also add `.json` to the URLs to indicate that the expected content type of the response to the URLs.
+For example, you may add `.html` to the URLs so that they look like URLs for static HTML pages; you may also add `.json` to the URLs to indicate the expected content type of the response.
 You can achieve this goal by configuring the [[yii\web\UrlManager::suffix]] property like the following in the application configuration:

 ```php